All-Butter Tea Cake Cookies

 How to Make Classic Southern Tea Cake Cookies

 Into that bowl, you’re going to measure out the butter, sugar, vanilla extract, egg, milk and vinegar.
-Yes, I realize this is a lot, but trust me–this makes it a lot easier.
+Yes, I realize this is a lot, but trust me.
+This makes it a lot easier.

-Into another bowl, sift the flour, baking powder, baking soda and salt together.
+Into another medium bowl, sift the flour, baking powder, baking soda and salt together.
 Whisk them so that everything is combined and incorporated.

-Stretch a piece of plastic wrap onto the countertop.
-Dollop the cookie dough onto it, and wrap it carefully.
 I find that forming it into a round with your hands comes in handy here so that the rolling out later is easier.

 Next, we’re going to chill the dough for 1-2 hours, but you can refrigerate it overnight, too.